johanmeijer/grott/README.md

     + Blocking / Filtering of commands from the outside is possible
     - If Grott is not running no data will be sent to the Growatt server

-The adivse is to use the proxy mode.
+The advise is to use the proxy mode.
 This mode is strategic and will be used for enhanced features like automatic protocol detection and command blocking filtering.
 <br>
 Sniff mode is not supported under Windows
 <br>